MicrosoftDocs/customer-voice/fp-docs/create-multipage-survey.md

 ---
-title: "Create a multipage survey | MicrosoftDocs"
+title: "Create a multiple-page survey with Microsoft Forms Pro"
-description: "Instructions for creating a multipage survey with Microsoft Forms Pro"
+description: "Instructions for using sections to create a multiple-page survey with Microsoft Forms Pro"
 keywords: ""
 author: sbmjais
 ms.author: shjais